 (RSV) 1 Thessalonians 4:16 For the Lord himself will descend from heaven with a cry of command, with the archangel's call, and with the sound of the trumpet of God.
 And the dead in Christ will rise [ἀναστήσονται <450> lit. 'will stand up'] first;450>

 Scripture shows repeatedly and clearly that God [the Father] resurrected Jesus from the dead.
-After becoming alive, Jesus rose up and left the tomb to be seen by many.
-Additional Reading:
+After becoming alive, Jesus raised himself up from the ground and left the tomb to be seen by many.